Areas of Improvement at Work: Examples of Phrases That Tell You Improvement Is Needed

 - I won’t make changes to our group calendar without talking to everyone in the group because doing so can inconvenience everyone.

 Self-evaluation is hard.
-It’s hard to discuss the areas of improvement at work that you need.
+It’s hard to discuss the areas of improvement you need at work.
 However, when you use one of these two models, it helps you to evaluate your own performance constructively.

 How Managers Can Discuss Areas of Improvement at Work: Examples of Ways to Give Feedback